xiejiangzhi/xjzproxy-docs/index.md

 ## Description

-A tool lets you use the documentation to check the interface, use the document to accept the request and return the defined data.
+Let the document tell you the parameters of the interface request, and whether the data returned by the server is consistent with the definition in the document.
+You can call the interface without getting the interface developed.

 After creating the interface document, the user can access the defined interface directly through the proxy.
 If you use `GRPC`, you don't even need to define the interface documentation one by one.
 Just specify the protobuf in place and then call the `GPRC` interface directly.